-Daddy said he should have brought more clothes for himself, as he felt a bit yucky after staying up for such a long time wearing the same thing.
+Daddy said he should have brought more clothes for himself, as he felt a bit yucky after staying up for such a long time wearing the same thing in the chilly ward.
 (I was in hospital for three nights.)

 Sleeping bag or plenty of blankets for birth partner.
 Daddy got a cold 'sleeping' on a chair.
 The two blankets we brought were insufficient.
 There were not the pillows and blankets as we were led to believe, and the chair wasn't really a recliner.
 I think I slept in my dressing gown.

 Hats- Midwives we met had alternating very strong opinions for or against hats.

 An outfit for going home in- a pram suit if it is cold

 Plenty of nappies (I advise disposable) and cotton wool, or whatever you are going to use.
 Hospitals seem to prefer bringing cotton wool to wet wipes, but you have to look for the water and container yourself.

 A shawl or blanket